tsherif/space-shooter.c/ARCHITECTURE.md

 Almost all memory allocations in `space-shooter.c` are static, with dynamic allocations only used to load image and sound assets when the game initializes.
 This leads to a nice "programmer peace of mind" benefit that once the game initializes, I no longer have to worry about errors related to allocating or freeing memory.

-I implemented objects pools to manage objects that could exist in variable numbers in the game, such as game entities or sounds in the mixer.
+I use objects pools to manage objects that can exist in variable numbers in the game, such as game entities or sounds in the mixer.
 Conceptually, the object pool can be thought of as a static array of objects and a `count` that tracks how many of them are currently active.

 ```c
 // NOTE: This is not the actual implementation!